Chiefs Manawa: Inaugural season Champions

 Chiefs Manawa played Matatū in a pre-season game ahead of the inaugural Super Rugby Aupiki season, they won a 28–20.

 Chiefs Manawa faced Matatū again in the opening match of the Super Rugby Aupiki season.
 They were victorious after a hard-fought match with a score of 17–15.
 They then met Hurricanes Poua in round two, they ran in five tries to win their second game 29–8 and remain unbeaten.

 The final round saw them face-off against the Blues as they kept them scoreless with a 35–0 win and crowned the first champions of Super Rugby Aupiki.

 2023

 Crystal Kaua was appointed as the new Head Coach of Chiefs Manawa for the 2023 Super Rugby Aupiki season.
+The Chiefs Rugby Club announced that the Chiefs Manawa would play in the same jersey as the men's team to solidify them as a part of the club and to continue to push for equal opportunities in rugby.

 Current squad

-On 21 November 2022, the squad for the 2023 Super Rugby Aupiki season was announced.
+On 31 October 2024, the squad for the 2025 Super Rugby Aupiki season was announced.